tulios/kafkajs/docs/MigrationGuide-2-0-0.md

 * The partitioner previously called `JavaCompatiblePartitioner` is selected as the default partitioner if no partitioner is configured.
 * The old `DefaultPartitioner` is renamed `LegacyPartitioner`

+If no partitioner is selected when creating the producer, a warning will be logged.
+This warning can be silenced either by specifying a partitioner to use or by setting the environment variable `KAFKAJS_NO_PARTITIONER_WARNING`.
+This warning will be removed in a future version.

 ### What do I need to do?

 What you need to do depends on what partitioner you were previously using and whether or not co-partitioning is important to you.